An easy hike to a hidden historic site.

 - Follow the brook upstream, counting your paces.
 Within 75 paces, you’ll see the boulder looming ahead, and you’ll reach it in 75 more.

-The erratic is composed of quartz, potassium feldspar, and black mica, with stripes of quartz.
+- The erratic is composed of quartz, potassium feldspar, and black mica, with stripes of quartz.
 This boulder dropped out of glacial ice; its angular appearance indicates it did not roll along the ground.
 A smaller angular boulder on top is further evidence that it fell out of the ice.
 It came from nearby, possibly plucked off Winslow Ledge in Lyme.
 Its east side displays a flute, a classic glacial sculpture that was in place before it was plucked off the side of the cliff.
 Remains of a wooden ladder beneath hint that this once served as a hunting stand.
+(R: Geologist and former Conservancy Board member Dick Birnie on a trip to evaluate the erratic).

 - Now follow the stream back down toward the Conservancy’s wooden sign.
 Halfway, you’ll see our small green boundary markers.